 blissfully

-In a completely happy or contented way; often used to describe being unaware of a problem.
+Blissfully (adv) means In a completely happy or contented way; often used to describe being unaware of a problem.
+Example: “She remained blissfully unaware that her flight had been cancelled.”

-How to Use Blissfully
+How to use blissfully

 Learner’s notesIn plain EnglishHappily, or completely — most often paired with "unaware" or "ignorant" to describe someone who has no idea something bad is happening.

-Word Forms
+Word forms

 more blissfully comparative, most blissfully superlative

-Fill the Gap
+Fill the gap

 Can you complete this real example?